robotology-legacy/codyco-modules/README.md

 sudo apt-get install libeigen3-dev
 ```

-The minimum version of Eigen required by codyco is 3.0.5
+The minimum version of Eigen required by codyco is 3.2.0 .

-**The module motorFrictionIdentification requires at least Eigen version 3.1.0**

 ###kdl